Nuvolect/SecureSuite-Android/SecureSuite/CS_Security.md

-CS Security
+SS Security
 -----------

 Security Dependencies
 ---------------------

-CS uses the Guardian Project SQLCipher
+SS uses the Guardian Project SQLCipher
-CS also uses Java's standard security packages
+SS also uses Java's standard security packages

 Data in Place
 -------------

-1. The CS SQLCipher database uses a volume 32 character password, randomly generated using Math.random()
+1. The SS SQLCipher database uses a volume 32 character password, randomly generated using Math.random()
 2. It is encrypted and stored in the Apps private data area
 3. The encryption key is generated from a static application key and the user account email address